edevregille/node-todo/README.md

 # Deploy a Node.js app on Bluemix with a Mongo DB
-You can deploy the todo list application either as a Cloud Foundry application or as a containerized application on Bluemix.
+You can deploy the todo list application either as a Cloud Foundry application or as a Docker application on Bluemix.

 You need an account on the Bluemix platform (http://www.ibm.com/bluemix).